 L’on y danse tous en rond.

-Just to completely destroy the romantic image, the song and dance were originally performed beneath the bridge (“sous le pont”) rather than on top of it.
+One more thing completely destroys the romantic image.
+The song and dance were originally performed beneath the bridge (“sous le pont”) rather than on top of it.

 What remains of the bridge now is four arches on the town-side of the river, which is all very convenient because it means you can walk onto the old bridge without having to take a massive hike around to cross the river at any point.
 There’s a charge to get on the bridge, but it was a relatively modest one by French standards and it was possible to get a multi-buy discount that included the Palace of the Popes too.
 That was us all booked up for the day, then.

-Once back out in the open air it was evidently ice cream o’clock, and we stumbled across a very fine vendor of ice creams in a square just down from the Palace.
+Once back out in the open air, it was evidently ice cream o’clock.
+We stumbled across a very fine vendor of ice creams in a square just down from the Palace.
 These kept us company as we walked fairly slowly through the town and back to the car.
 The car was where I’d left it, which is always a bonus.

-The drive back home along the same route was pretty uneventful and we got back to the apartment in the late afternoon.
-The girls fancied a quick dip in the pool, so we let them do that while I figured out the leaving procedure and Kas went over the road to check that the nice-looking restaurant was open in the evening.
+The drive back home was pretty uneventful and we got back to the apartment in the late afternoon.
+The girls fancied a quick dip in the pool, so we let them do that.
+Meanwhile I went to check the leaving procedure and Kas went over the road to check that the nice-looking restaurant was open in the evening.
 It was, and she booked us a table.

-The restaurant proved to be one of the best of the holiday, and it was very pleasant to sit outside in a garden restaurant surrounded by trees whilst not being bitten to death by insects.
+The restaurant proved to be one of the best of the holiday.
+It was very pleasant to sit outside in a garden restaurant surrounded by trees.
+For once there weren’t many insects, so we weren’t getting bitten.
 We took our time and enjoyed the evening.
-We were in no rush to get back because the check-out time was quite late, so no particular need to rush home and pack bags.
+The check-out time was quite late, so we were in no particular rush to get home and pack bags.
 That could all wait until the morning.